 So, what are admissions officers really looking for?

-Admissions officers want someone who has a genuine interest in the subject they’ve chosen, someone who has the study skills to succeed at university, someone with goals beyond just studying that will help them succeed after university, and someone who has well rounded interests and a thirst to get involved on campus.
-Don't forget to leave plenty of time to write your personal statement and ask trusted friends, family and teachers to proof read your application before submitting it.
-Good luck!
+Admissions officers want someone who has an interest in the subject they’ve chosen and is passionate about it.
+Someone who has the study skills to succeed at university.
+Someone with goals beyond just studying that will help them succeed after university.
+And someone who has well rounded interests and a thirst to get involved on campus.

 Morrisby Higher offers guidance and information on courses available at UK universities and beyond, allowing sixth form and college students to explore over 30,000 courses that suit their interests and expected results.
 What's more, our platform helps students craft a successful application for their chosen course, helping them achieve their study goals.